amrvac/amrvac/doc/getting_started.md

 to two, and use the default compiler settings, which is mpif90 (gfortran with openMPI).
 To select different compiler settings, check files in `amrvac/arch/`.

-Then, to compile the code according to the makefile:
+Then, to compile the code according to the makefile with 4 processors:

     make -j4